Contemporary War Paintings - Modern War Art by UK Artist

 The Somme

 The Battle of the Somme began on 1st July 1916.
 It petered out in November of that year.
 Over one million men were killed or wounded.
 No ground was won or lost, no advantage gained by either side.
-This is truly one of the Great War Battles
+This painting is my response to one of the most devastating battles of the Great War

-I was born at the close of the second world war, my parents had played their part as part of the Royal Air Force and my father was still serving.
-We were the victors and I did not as a child question that war was glorious.
-I was easily convinced that it was and grew up celebrating to the wonderful sounds of war - in my case Spitfires, Lancasters and other aircraft.
-My country had been victorious in two world wars how could I as a boy not believe that war was wonderful.
+I was born at the close of the Second World War.
+Both my parents had served in the Royal Air Force and my father was still serving.
+We were the victors and, as a child, I did not question the idea that war was glorious.
+I grew up thrilled by the wonderful sounds of Spitfires, Lancasters and other military aircraft.
+My country had been victorious in two world wars; how could I, as a boy, not believe that war was wonderful?

 Great War Painting - the war begins